SilverC0de/lendsqr-demo-credit/README.md

 #
 ## 📚 Database Schema
-MySQL Database with InnoDB storage engine.
+MySQL Database Schema design using InnoDB storage engine.
 It has foreign keys linking the users and other tables.

 * **users**: The `users` table keeps the data of all users (borrowers and lenders)
 * **ledger**: The `ledger` is the book keeping system that keeps track of all the debits and credits of each user so it has to be linked to the `users table`